 Lightweight ladders are the best but then, a lightweight ladder means the materials used are light so sturdiness is put on question.
 You will agree with me, that aluminum will be the best material when you are keen on a light ladder.
 But then, not all aluminum ladders are light.
 It also depends on the number of parts used as well as the thickness of the aluminum.

 Something to note here, even though the longer the ladder, the heavier the ladder is expected to be, it’s not always the case.
 For example, a fiberglass 16-foot ladder may weigh heavier than a 24-foot ladder.
-In the same token the Finether 169093001, a 15 ft. ladder is heavier than Werner D1224-2, a 24-foot ladder just because Werner has more parts.
+In the same token the LUISLADDERS 7 in 1, a 15.5 ft. ladder is heavier than Werner D1224-2, a 24-foot ladder just because Werner has more parts.

 Ladder accidents are very common especially when it comes to extension ladders.
 This is because they have only one base.
 But at least there are several safety features that make work safer with ladders.

 For this reason, we always champion for safe ladder use and to show our commitment, here are the dos and don’ts when using ladders.

 - Always read the setup manual before using the ladder